On $\tau$-tilting finite simply connected algebras: Introduction

 In this paper, we always assume that $A$ is an associative finite-dimensional basic algebra with an identity over an algebraically closed field $K$.
 Moreover, the representation type of $A$ is divided into representation-finite, (infinite-)tame and wild.

-In recent years, $\tau$-tilting theory introduced by Adachi, Iyama and Reiten \cite{AIR} has become increasingly important, in which the core concept is the notion of support $\tau$-tilting modules: a right $A$-module $M$ is called support $\tau$-tilting if $\mathsf{Hom}_{A_M}(M,\tau M)=0$ taking over $A_M:=A/A (1-e)A$, where $e$ is an idempotent of $A$ such that the simple summands of $eA/(e \mathsf{rad}\ A)$ are exactly the simple composition factors of $M$.
-Moreover, a support $\tau$-tilting $A$-module $M$ is called $\tau$-tilting if $A_M=A$, and any indecomposable direct summand of $\tau$-tilting modules is called a $\tau$-rigid module.
+In recent years, $\tau$-tilting theory introduced by Adachi, Iyama and Reiten \cite{AIR} has become increasingly important, where $\tau$ is the Auslander-Reiten translation for $A$.
+The core concept of $\tau$-tilting theory is the notion of support $\tau$-tilting modules: a right $A$-module $M$ is called support $\tau$-tilting if $\mathsf{Hom}_{A_M}(M,\tau M)=0$ and $\left | M \right |=\left | A_M \right |$ taking over $A_M:=A/A (1-e)A$, namely, $e$ is an idempotent of $A$ such that the direct summands of $eA/(e \mathsf{rad}\ A)$ are exactly the composition factors of $M$.
+Moreover, a support $\tau$-tilting $A$-module $M$ is called $\tau$-tilting if $A_M=A$, and any direct summand of $\tau$-tilting modules is called a $\tau$-rigid module.
 The class of support $\tau$-tilting modules is in bijection with the class of two-term silting complexes, left finite semibricks and so on.
-We refer to \cite{AIR} and \cite{Asai} for details.
+We refer to \cite{AIR} and \cite{Asai} for more details.

 We are interested in $\tau$-tilting finite algebras studied in \cite{DIJ-tau-tilting-finite}, that is, algebras with finitely many pairwise non-isomorphic basic $\tau$-tilting modules (or equivalently, indecomposable $\tau$-rigid modules).
 It is easy to see that a representation-finite algebra is $\tau$-tilting finite.
 Also, it is not difficult to find a tame or a wild algebra which is $\tau$-tilting finite.
 The $\tau$-tilting finiteness for several classes of algebras has been determined, such as algebras with radical square zero \cite{Ada-rad-square-0}, preprojective algebras of Dynkin type \cite{Mizuno} and so on.
 In particular, it has been proven in some cases that $\tau$-tilting finiteness coincides with representation-finiteness, including gentle algebras \cite{P-gentle}, cycle-finite algebras \cite{MS-cycle-finite}, tilted and cluster-tilted algebras \cite{Z-tilted} and so on.